 Treatment of Angina Pectoris

-Modification of risk factors (smoking, BP, lipids)
+Modification of risk factors (smoking, blood pressure, lipids)

 Antiplatelet drugs (aspirin and sometimes clopidogrel, prasugrel, or ticagrelor)